jxxcarlson/jxxcarlson.io/_pages/about.md

 **Space-time coordinates**

 I'm a professor emeritus of Mathematics at the University of Utah, presently visiting the Ohio State University.
+For the last seven years, I have also held a visitig scholar position at BICMR, the Beijing International Center for Mathematical Research at Peking University.
 Next year (2019-20), I will be visiting the Collège de France in Paris.
 After that, back to New York City.

 **Points of contact**